SumoLogic/sumologic-documentation/docs/manage/scheduled-views/view-list-scheduled-views.md

     * **Name**.
 Displays the name of the scheduled view.
     * **Query**.
 The query that returns the data for the scheduled view.
     * **Search Mode**.
 Indicates the type of search mode, such as Manual Mode or Auto Parse Mode.
+    * **View ID**.
+Unique ID for each scheduled view, used for faster debugging and improved internal operation efficiency.
+With the view ID, you can collect the details and update the scheduled view directly using the API.
     * **Progress**.
 Indicates how up-to-date the scheduled view is.
     * **Data scanned to fill this scheduled view**.
 Provides trend information about the data scanned over time and displays the total data scanned for the selected time to run the query.
     * **Retention Period**.
 The period of time data in the scheduled view is retained.